From Digital Nomad to Expat – Putting Down Roots in Chiang Mai, Thailand

 I couldn’t be more excited about this year’s itinerary, and not only because of the places I’ll be visiting.
 Having a home base again means I can travel lighter, stay on the road for shorter periods, and go back to my comfortable little apartment whenever I need a break from traveling.
 I hope that you, my loyal followers, will continue to travel with me vicariously as I take you to more of the world’s most fascinating destinations.

 Editor’s note: My readers are often astonished by the vagabond life I lead, assuming it is quite unique.
 I tell them that there are many digital nomads who travel the world extensively or permanently.
-If you’re interested in this lifestyle, check out Agness and Cez at eTramping.
-Like me, they travel full time.
+If you have further interest in what it’s like to be an expat, check out this article by fellow blogger Sanne Wesselman, which provides further insight into what it’s like to live in Chiang Mai.
+For another overview of what it’s like to travel perpetually, check out Agness and Cez at eTramping.
 In this article, for instance, they feature a photo of Tibet taken from a train window.